Low-exposure, high-quality multimodal speckle X-ray imaging via an intrinsic gradient-flow approach: Introduction

-Since its realisation, SBXI has been rising in popularity as it is experimentally simple to implement.
+Since its realisation, SBXI has been rising in popularity because it is easy to implement experimentally.
 SBXI uses a speckle pattern in the near-field regime as an X-ray wavefront marker.
-An X-ray speckle pattern is generated by inserting a structured, usually random, mask with spatially absorbing features and/or phase-shifting features in a partially coherent X-ray beam \citep{Dainty_1975}.
-A simple mask can be a piece of sandpaper.
+An X-ray speckle pattern is generated by inserting a structured, usually random, mask with spatially absorbing features and/or phase-shifting features, such as sandpaper, in a partially coherent X-ray beam \citep{Dainty_1975}.
 When a sample is placed in the beam downstream of the mask, the reference speckle pattern will be modulated according to the structural features in the sample.
-By mathematically tracking how speckles in the reference speckle pattern $I_R$ have modulated into the sample speckle pattern $I_S$, the structural and compositional features in the sample can be extracted \citep{PhysRevLett.112.253903}.
-Different modulations to the reference speckle pattern are attributed to different contrast mechanisms: a decrease in intensity reflects that the X-ray beam has been attenuated in that region of the sample, transverse speckle-shifts are due to refraction of the beam in the sample, and blurring of the speckle pattern--which is called a local decrease in visibility--is due to dark-field effects \citep{Berujon_Wang_Sawhney_2012, Zdora_Thibault_Zhou_Koch_Romell_Sala_Last_Rau_Zanette_2017, cerbino2008x}.
+By mathematically tracking how speckles in the reference speckle pattern $I_R$ have transformed into the sample speckle pattern $I_S$, the structural and compositional features in the sample can be extracted \citep{PhysRevLett.112.253903}.
+Different modulations to the reference speckle pattern are attributed to different sample-induced contrast mechanisms: a decrease in intensity reflects that the X-ray beam has been attenuated in that region of the sample, transverse speckle-shifts are due to a phase change of the beam in the sample, and blurring of the speckle pattern--which is also called a local decrease in visibility--is due to dark-field effects \citep{Berujon_Wang_Sawhney_2012, Zdora_Thibault_Zhou_Koch_Romell_Sala_Last_Rau_Zanette_2017, cerbino2008x}.